Working Together, Keeping Safe

 Reviewing your risk assessment

 The law does not prescribe that the risk assessment be reviewed on an annual or biennial basis.
 It is important to review the assessment periodically in case anything changes but where there are difficulties gaining access to occupied housing units, appropriate checks can be made by carrying out inspections of the water system, for example, when undertaking mandatory visits such as gas safety checks, routine maintenance visits or if there is a change of landlord.
+The frequency of review is dependent on the risk assessment findings and also can be in agreement with the client.

 Are domestic properties proactively inspected?